sohampatil17/GPT4-WebAccessiblity-Project/README.md

 <a href="https://ibb.co/3k8PNQB"><img src="https://i.ibb.co/9GfdTSs/Screenshot-2024-02-23-at-12-44-13-PM.png" alt="Screenshot-2024-02-23-at-12-44-13-PM" border="0"></a>

 ## Overview
-WebAlly is an advanced web accessibility evaluation tool designed to enhance digital inclusivity.
-It leverages the power of GPT-4 AI to provide detailed insights into website accessibility, aiming to make the digital world more accommodating for users with disabilities.
+WebAlly is an AI-powered code-writing software specifically designed for developers and designers to create ARIA-compliant websites.
+Its primary focus is on enhancing web accessibility for the disabled, particularly those with visual impairments.
+Leveraging the advanced capabilities of GPT-4 AI, WebAlly provides essential tools to make digital spaces more inclusive and accommodating.

 ## Key Functionalities

 ### Accessibility Report Generation
-After scraping the website code, WebAlly analyzes the site for potential accessibility issues using the scraped content.
-It utilizes GPT-4's advanced capabilities to interpret the site's elements, identifying areas that may impede accessibility.
+Utilizing BeautifulSoup for website scraping, WebAlly analyzes the site's HTML and CSS content for accessibility barriers.
+It employs GPT-4 AI to interpret and evaluate the site's elements, pinpointing specific areas that could hinder accessibility for users with disabilities.

 ### ARIA Compliance Scoring
-The application calculates an ARIA (Accessible Rich Internet Applications) compliance score on a scale of 0 to 10.
-This metric provides a quantitative assessment of the website's adherence to key accessibility standards.
+WebAlly computes an WW3C ARIA (Accessible Rich Internet Applications) compliance score ranging from 0 to 10.
+This score is a quantitative measure of the website's alignment with the W3C's ARIA accessibility standards, providing a clear assessment of its current accessibility status.

 ### Recommendations for Improvement
-WebAlly identifies accessibility issues and offers specific, actionable recommendations for improvement.
-These suggestions aim to enhance various aspects of web accessibility, such as navigational ease, readability, and overall compliance.
+Beyond identifying issues, WebAlly provides actionable recommendations to enhance web accessibility.
+These suggestions are tailored to improve navigational ease, readability, and overall compliance with web accessibility guidelines.

 ### Updated Code Generation
-In addition to providing recommendations, WebAlly generates updated code that implements these suggestions.
-This feature aids developers in quickly making their websites more accessible.
+WebAlly's most notable feature is its ability to generate updated code that implements its recommendations.
+This feature allows developers to seamlessly implement necessary changes, ensuring their websites are not only ARIA-compliant but also more inclusive for users with disabilities.

 ## TruLens Integration
 WebAlly integrates TruLens' text-to-text application for logging and feedback purposes.
 This integration allows us to continuously improve our LLM-based application by analyzing the feedback and refining our algorithms.